drjingma/slr/README.md

         1: In doTryCatch(return(expr), name, parentenv, handler) :
           zero-length arrow is of indeterminate angle and so skipped

-- Currently, `slr` works only for continuous or binary response variables.
-We plan to allow survival response in the near future.
+- The current implementation of `slr` works for continuous, binary, or survival response variables.